 for the exchange of data and electronic mail on MF/HF frequencies are described in the Recommendation ITU-R M.1798 (Characteristics of HF radio equipment for the exchange of digital data and electronic mail in the maritime mobile service).
 Three HF electronic mail systems and one wideband HF data exchange system for point-to-point communication are proposed in this Recommendation.

+IMT-2030 TECHNOLOGY

+The International Telecommunication Union (ITU) has published the framework for the development of standards and radio interface technologies for the sixth generation of mobile systems (IMT-2030 Framework), with the prospect of getting a final set of IMT-2030 technology standards approved by 2030.

+The IALA has begun developing the IALA Guideline and Recommend on Marine AtoN over IMT-2030, which includes use cases and service requirements with regulatory aspects for Marine AtoN, which contribute to formulating inputs as served for incorporating demands of Marine AtoN related stakeholders into 3GPP standardization for IMT-2030.

 EMERGING TECHNOLOGIES